Mikkomario/Utopia-Scala/Flow/README.md

 - A number of lazily initialized collection classes (**CachingSeq**, **LazySeq**, **LazyPair**, **CachingMap**, etc.)
 - Mutable concurrent collections (**Volatile**, **VolatileFlag**, **VolatileList** and **VolatileOption**) may be used in multithreaded environments where data is being modified and accessed from multiple threads.
-- Support for weakly referenced lists
+- Support for weakly referenced lists and weak caches
 - A large number of additional functions to standard Scala collections via **CollectionExtensions**

 ### Tools for asynchronous programs